PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 ### Details

 Points to the place in a master document, where the details section is to be inserted.
+The `[%Details]` operator differs from the other meta reference tags, in that it can stand alone in a separate block.

 ### Help